appnexus/cmp/README.md

 - `shouldAutoConsent`: OPTIONAL: false by default, agrees to all consents on behalf of user
 - `shouldAutoConsentWithFooter`: OPTIONAL: false by default, agrees to all consents on behalf of user and displays a notice
 - `shouldAutoUpgradeConsent`: OPTIONAL: true by default, if user previously consented and vendor list changed, automatically upgrade consent and display a notice
+- `theme`: OPTIONAL object to provide style overrides,
+  - `isBannerModal`: OPTIONAL: boolean, false by deafult, true to use Modal on initial CMP banner

 #### init: callback